 Iceland is a breeding ground to one of the largest colonies of puffins.
 In fact, Iceland inhabits about 8-10 million puffins which contribute to more than 60% of the world’s entire Atlantic puffins population.

 Many species of puffin exist, but the species that can be spotted around Iceland is called the Atlantic Puffin (Fratercula arctica) and sometimes it is referred to as the Icelandic Penguin, due to its resemblance.
 Although, puffins can be seen as early as early April to late September, the peak season is between May and August.
 Locations where puffins are regularly spotted in Iceland include cliff Dyrhólaey on the south coast, Látrabjarg in the Westfjords, Ingólfshöfði and the Westman Islands.

 Many companies offer a combination of Whale watching and Puffin tours.
-You can choose from standard Puffin Tour or if you are more adventurous you can go exploring the puffins on a Rib Boat from Reykjavik Harbor.
+We highly recommend exploring the amazing puffins on a Rib Boat from Reykjavik Harbor.